Partner & Community Events

 April 19, 4-8 PM

 The Annual Tagore Talks is an important initiative and gala event where eminent speakers are invited to provide their perspectives on important issues of global relevance, in the spirit of Tagore’s universalism.
-The 2025 Tagore Talk, “Bharat as a Civilization - Government Reforms, the Road to a Developed India,” features Sanjeev Sanyal, Secretary, Government of India, and member of the Prime Minister’s Economic Advisory Council, is sure to be illuminating to diverse groups of Houstonians.
-This event is sponsored by the Indo American Chamber of Commerce of Greater Houston and presented in partnership with Eternal Gandhi Museum Houston, Asia Society Houston, and Foundation for India Studies. > Learn more and register here.
+The 2025 Tagore Talk, “Bharat as a Civilization - Government Reforms, the Road to a Developed India,” features Sanjeev Sanyal, Secretary, Government of India, and member of the Prime Minister’s Economic Advisory Council, is sure to be illuminating to diverse groups of Houstonians. > Learn more and register here.

 Compassionate Action: Transforming the World Together